 - To give students a broader range of employment opportunities, the curriculum offers a wide variety of business, law and liberal arts courses.

 - To give students the opportunity to continue their education after completion of the AAS Paralegal and Legal Studies degree.
 This is met by the curriculum’s large liberal arts core.
 We presently have an articulation agreement with New York City College of Technology as well as with SUNY Canton and SUNY Empire State.

 - To expose our students to the legal profession in which they will be employed.
 This is met by a 75-100 hour working internship in a law related facility.

 - To provide students with knowledge of the ethical responsibilities and the legal restrictions placed on legal assistants.

-Upon successful completion of the Paralegal Studies program requirements, students will be able to:
+Upon successful completion of the Paralegal and Legal Studies program requirements, students will be able to:

 - Students will demonstrate competency in the preparation of the following legal documents: summons and complaint, discovery questions and legal memorandum, cover letters for possible employment

 - Students will demonstrate competency in conducting legal research to create a legal memorandum.